V1beR8er/mcbe-true-block-entity/README.md

 There exists special placement for beds, doors, and shulker boxes.
 After, it disappears.

+there is also a commented out function where it will turn the block that a player who begins sneaking is looking at into a block entity and shoot it straight up. use this to test it out if you so please.

 Ideas:

 If you make it so that the reduceBlockEntity() fails if the inputted block entity still has a velocity < 0.05,